edgebox-iot/api/src/README.md

 To ensure consistent style and code quality we leverage `php-cs-fixer`, `PHPUnit` and `PHPStan`.

-This is automatically managed through `grumphp` in development, wit the git hooks should automatically register themselves.
+This is automatically managed through `grumphp` in development, with the git hooks automatically register themselves on `composer install`.

 If this is not the case, run: